Dantes-Dungeon/Scarlet-Sideloader/README.md

 The code is extremely messy.
 The project is also based purely on reverse engineering using burpsuite, no documentation or proprietary information were used in the creation of this and it shows.

 It is reccomended that you manually compiled .NET apps though you can technically utilise the `--original` option.
+To get your asp.net cookies you can use partner token which can be found [here](https://github.com/Dantes-Dungeon/PartnerToken).
 ```
 Usage:
   Scarlett-Sideloader [options] <cookie> <file>